-Circuit models 101
+Circuit Models 101

 In this notebook, we will explore the basics of circuit models in AutoEIS.
 We will start by importing the necessary libraries.